danielmkarlsson/SuperClean/README.md

 • a bunch of effects, and
 • a couple of synths

 for the low, low asking price of: _free_.
+Also, hey, this is what I use to make music with every day.
+I really like making music and, for me, this makes it way funner.
+Try it!
+What have you got to loose?

 ## Installation